Integers that are sums of two cubes in the cyclotomic $\mathbb{Z}_p$-extension: Introduction

 \begin{theorem} Let $n$ be a cube-free natural number which is not a sum of cubes in $\Q$ and let $p>7$ be a prime number in the set $S$ described in Theorem \ref{main thm}.
 Let $L/\Q$ be a Galois extension with Galois group $G:=\op{Gal}(L/\Q)$ and let $\Sigma$ be the primes $\ell$ that ramify in $L$.
 Assume that \begin{enumerate} \item $G\simeq \Z/p\Z$, \item the primes $\ell\in \Sigma$ do not divide $6pn$, \item for primes $\ell\in \Sigma$, we assume that $\widetilde{E}_n(\F_\ell)[p]=0$. \end{enumerate} Then, $n$ \emph{cannot} be represented as $x^3+y^3$ for $x,y\in L$. \end{theorem}

 In fact, our method shows that $n$ cannot be a sum of two cubes in the cyclotomic $\Z_p$-extension of $L$.
 This result is proven by showing that the Iwasawa $\mu$- and $\lambda$-invariants are trivial for the Selmer group considered over this $\Z_p$-extension.
 The key ingredient is an analogue of \emph{Kida's formula}, due to Hachimori and Matsuno \cite{HachimoriMatsuno}, which studies the growth of such Iwasawa invariants in $p$-extensions.
-It follows from the results of Mazur and Rubin \cite{Mazurrubindiophantine} on \emph{diophantine stability} that for a positive density of primes, there will exist infinitely many $L/\Q$ for which the conclusions of Theorem \ref{aux thm} are satisfied.
-In contrast, our result applies to all prime numbers $p>7$.
+Given an elliptic curve $E_{/\Q}$ with $\op{End}_{\bar{\Q}}(E)=\op{End}_{\Q}(E)$, it follows from the results of Mazur and Rubin \cite{Mazurrubindiophantine} on \emph{diophantine stability} that for a positive density of primes, there will exist infinitely many $L/\Q$ for which $E(L)=E(\Q)$.
+For elliptic curves $E_n$, our result applies to all prime numbers $p>7$ that lie in the explicitly defined set $S$.